 Schools

-This event, linked to the annual conference, is a unique opportunity for young researchers to expand their knowledge on advanced topics in the area of computational mechanics.
+Traditionally a school is organised the day before the annual conference, where young researchers have a unique opportunity to expand their knowledge on advanced topics in the area of computational mechanics.

 Previous editions of this School took place in: